desec-io/desec-stack/docs/rrsets.rst

     ``MX`` or ``SRV`` records and the like).

-    Instead, the priority is expected to be specified at the beginning of the record content, separated from the rest of it by whitespace.
+    Instead, the priority is expected to be specified at the beginning of the record content, separated from the rest of it by a space.

 ``CNAME`` record
     - The record value must be terminated by a dot ``.`` (as in